-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

 Flood insurance can help ensure your home and valuables are protected against damage from flash floods, hurricanes and other threats.
-While the average cost of flood insurance through the National Flood Insurance Program (NFIP) is nearly $600 per year in Texas, you may be able to find lower rates by comparing quotes from private flood insurance companies.
+While the average cost of flood insurance through the National Flood Insurance Program (NFIP) is $634 per year in Texas, you may be able to find lower rates by comparing quotes from private flood insurance companies.

-- Detached garage.
-A maximum of 10% of your policy's dwelling coverage can be applied to a detached garage.
+- Detached garage: A maximum of 10% of your policy's dwelling coverage can be applied to a detached garage.

 - The damage can be attributed to earth movement, such as a sinkhole or landslide, even if the earth movement could be traced to flooding.